 Founder, Tech Inclusion

 A serial entrepreneur, Wayne has experience building partnerships with both small and large companies.
-His advice on diversity and inclusion in tech have been featured in TechCrunch, USA Today, and the Wall Street Journal.
+His advice on diversity and inclusion in tech has been featured in TechCrunch, USA Today, and the Wall Street Journal.
 His life goal is to educate entrepreneurs who are passionate about using technology to change the world.
 Through Change Catalyst and Tech Inclusion, he helps to build inclusive tech ecosystems through strategic advising, startup programs and resources.

 What he teaches us: How to confront depression and overcome imposter syndrome.
 “Discussing mental health has always been a taboo in America, in tech and especially in the black community.
 Historically, conversations around mental health are seen as a weakness.
 I’ve started the process to learn more about my emotional state.
 First, I had to take responsibility for my mindset and then take action to work on my depression daily,” says Wayne.